JorisParee/incivility-dataset_2IMP40/README.md

 **Politics/ideology**: arising over politics or ideology differences (specific beliefs)

-**Technical disagreement**: have differing views on some technical component of the project
+**Technical disagreement**: have differing views on some technical components of the project

 **Unprovoked**: uncivil behavior or hostility occurs without an apparent reason or trigger